edzer/sdsr/README.md

 install.packages(c("spatialreg"))
 ```

-## Daily rendered version
+## Daily rendered version on GA

 The entire book is recreated from source nightly with the latest released R and all updated [CRAN]() packages by a [Github Action](https://github.com/edzer/sdsr/actions) using this [script](https://github.com/edzer/sdsr/blob/main/.github/workflows/publish.yml).
 The online version thus rendered is found [here](https://edzer.github.io/sdsr/).
-As this output is not checked daily it is not automatically copied to the "official" online version, at https://r-spatial.org/book/ .
+As this output is not checked daily it is not automatically copied to the "official" online version, at https://r-spatial.org/book/ ; it also lacks portions that require a running PostGIS instance.

 ## Python version